 More Tips for Gardening in Late Summer – Enjoy Your Gardens

-Now that things are all tidied up, grab your camera or your phone, and take a stroll through your own gardens and snap a bunch of pictures.
+Now that things are all tidied up, as a final tip, grab your camera or your phone, and take a stroll through your gardens and snap a bunch of pictures.
 Once you stop and take a look, I think you’ll decide there’s still lots of beauty left in your late summer gardens.
 Post some pictures on the Gingham Gardens Facebook page, or send me some pictures of your gardens.
 I’d love to see them!

 Be sure to pick a bouquet of flowers to bring indoors and enjoy some of those fresh veggies for supper tonight.